TIRADS Calculator & Report Generator

 More about the TIRADS Calculator and Report Generator

-The Thyroid Imaging Reporting and Data System (TIRADS) calculator is a structured tool designed to assist healthcare professionals in assessing the risk of malignancy in thyroid nodules based on specific ultrasound characteristics.
-Built upon the classification system developed by the American College of Radiology (ACR), the TIRADS framework promotes consistent ultrasound interpretation and reporting, improving communication between radiologists, endocrinologists, primary care physicians, and patients.
-By translating sonographic findings into an objective scoring format, the TIRADS calculator supports clinical decision-making regarding biopsy, follow-up, or observation.
+The Thyroid Imaging Reporting and Data System (TIRADS ™) calculator is a structured tool designed to help clinicians assess thyroid nodule malignancy risk based on ultrasound features.
+Built on the American College of Radiology (ACR ®) classification, the TIRADS framework promotes standardized interpretation and reporting, improving communication among radiologists, endocrinologists, and primary care physicians.
+By translating ultrasound findings into a clear point-based score, the calculator supports clinical decisions about biopsy, follow-up, or observation.

 Rationale and Evolution of the TIRADS System